MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Session Management.md

 ## Overview
-Session management is a critical aspect of web security, enabling web applications to maintain state and track user activities across multiple requests.
+Session management is a critical aspect of web [[security]], enabling web applications to maintain state and track user activities across multiple requests.
 It is essential for distinguishing between different users, managing user logins, and ensuring secure data access.

 ## Key Concepts